updated on 22 February 2022

 It is easy enough to physically attend a networking event, but often students will do so without gaining any real benefit.

 Attend events without your friends.
-This may not always be possible and may sound socially ‘awkward’, but it is common for students to rely too much on being at an event with a friend or colleague and this will prevent you from stepping out of your comfort zone and being as genuine as possible.
+This may not always be possible and may sound socially ‘awkward’, but it is common for students to rely too much on being at an event with a friend or colleague, which will prevent you from stepping out of your comfort zone and being as genuine as possible.
 You are more likely to shine on your own.

 Introduce yourself.
 Use your opening statement to formally greet people, this ‘statement’ can be used to introduce why you are asking the question that you have prepared in order to show how you have given thought to your conversation.
 For example, if you are interested in becoming a criminal lawyer and you have read up on a criminal case that someone at the networking event has recently worked on, then say so.
 Understanding the people you are speaking to will result in a more natural, honest conversation that will leave a lasting impression.